 - The sale of alcohol for off-premises consumption is still allowable after 11pm

 - Requires restaurants that provide on-premises dining to adhere to certain guidelines as provided by AccelerateSC, including requiring employees and patrons to wear face coverings

 - Allows Curbside Pickup of beer and wine

 - Click here for more details about Executive Order 2020-73

 Extends the State of Emergency due to COVID-19 for another 15 days (set to expire March 8); also extends Executive Order 2020-73.

 Recommended Precautions from the CDC

 - Actively encourage sick employees to stay home.

 - Perform routine cleaning.

-- Advise employees before traveling to take certain steps and check the CDC’s Traveler’s Health Notices for the latest guidance and recommendations for each country to which you will travel.
+- Advise employees before traveling to check the CDC’s Traveler’s Health Notices for the latest coronavirus guidance and recommendations.

 - More information for businesses can be found on the CDC website here.

 NC REQUIRED Signage: Face Covering Requirement